huayuheh/testing-pi/midterm/README.md

 });
 ```
 This piece of code improves the motion.js to use the motion sensor to turn on the buzzer.
-**it seems there are some problem of controling the buzzer. the buzzer can't stop.**

 #### LED Light
 ``` javascript